Celebrity Cruises Classes Explained: AquaClass vs The Retreat vs Concierge

 Overall, we think it is.
 However, it depends on what’s important to you during your cruise vacation.

 For example, we really like small, exclusive experiences.
-This is especially true onboard a huge cruise ship.
-Small experiences and venues (dining and pool areas included) make a huge ship feels cozier to us.
+This is especially true on board a huge cruise ship.
+Small experiences and venues (dining and pool areas included) make a huge ship feel cozier to us.

 And sure, we’ll say it: we like feeling a little more special when we travel.
 It helps us unwind and relax more to know we’re in the hands of a select team.